nens/raster-tools/README.rst

     flow-vec  # make shapefiles
     flow-rst  # make rasters from shapefiles

-Streamlines have been rasterized in the past to be able to visulize them with good performance on any zoomlevel.
-A number of tricks has been employed to make them look like a vector dataset:
+Streamlines have been rasterized in the past to be able to visualize them with good performance on any zoomlevel.
+A number of tricks can be to make them look like a vector dataset:

 - Rasterize at sufficiently high resolution so that supersampling is never needed